Spearfoot/FreeNAS-scripts/README.md

 # FreeNAS Scripts
-Handy shell scripts for use on FreeNAS servers
+Handy shell and Perl scripts for use on FreeNAS servers

-These are my versions of the useful scripts available at the ["Scripts to report SMART, ZPool and UPS status, HDD/CPU T°, HDD identification and backup the config"](https://forums.freenas.org/index.php?threads/scripts-to-report-smart-zpool-and-ups-status-hdd-cpu-t%C2%B0-hdd-identification-and-backup-the-config.27365/) thread on the FreeNAS forum.
+Most of the shell scripts here are my versions of the useful scripts available at the ["Scripts to report SMART, ZPool and UPS status, HDD/CPU T°, HDD identification and backup the config"](https://forums.freenas.org/index.php?threads/scripts-to-report-smart-zpool-and-ups-status-hdd-cpu-t%C2%B0-hdd-identification-and-backup-the-config.27365/) thread on the FreeNAS forum.
 The original author is FreeNAS forum member BiduleOhm, with others contributing suggestions and code changes.
 I have modified the syntax and made minor changes in formatting and spacing of the generated reports.

 I used the excellent shell script static analysis tool at https://www.shellcheck.net to insure that all of the code is POSIX-compliant and free of issues.
 But this doesn't mean you won't find any errors.  ☺️

+All of the Perl code is my own contribution.
 ***
 # smart_report.sh